Are you wondering whether or not to use ‘www’ in your site URL?

-On the other hand, non-WWW domains, also referred to as naked domains, do have some technical limitations.
+On the other hand, non-WWW domains, which are also referred to as naked domains, do have some technical limitations.
 One example is that a CDN provider cannot redirect traffic from a failing server to a healthy server on a naked domain.

 However, these technical differences are only felt if your website is receiving millions of page views on a daily basis.
 For most users, they make no difference.

-We hope this article helped clear any confusion between WWW vs non-WWW for your site URL.
+We hope this article helped clear any confusion between WWW and non-WWW for your site URL.
 You may also want to see our guide on how to move WordPress from HTTP to HTTPS or our expert picks for the best SEO plugins and tools that you should use.